vaibhav1284/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 116).
 I tested the model with epoch sizes in the range from 2-10.
-The spoch size of 5 worked well.
+The epoch size of 5 worked well.

 #### 4. Appropriate training data